Nextcloud is an open source file sharing, communication, and collaboration platform. It can be installed on our servers.

 Point your browser to the location of setup-nextcloud.php you just uploaded.
 The Nextcloud Setup Wizard will open.
 Click on Next to proceed.

 On the next screen, enter your desired administrator’s username and password.
 After that, click on 'Storage & database' and select 'MySQL/MariaDB'.
 In the respective fields enter the MySQL username, password, and database name you created.
+If you are using a MySQL 8 database, you should change the database host from 'localhost' to 'localhost:/tmp/mysql8.sock'.

 Once all dependency checks have completed, the wizard will ask you for the directory where it should install Nextcloud.
 You can enter . (a single dot) to install in the current directory, or you can enter a subdirectory name.
 Make sure that the directory you install into is empty.